-The Group aims at providing a safe working environment for its employees and protecting its employees from occupational hazards.
+The Group also aims to protect its employees from occupational hazards.
 These safety objectives apply not only to the Group but also to the Group's business partners, contractors and all others working with the Group.
 For realizing these objectives, it relies on the cooperation of the employees from all levels within the Group including the management and the supports from the Group's business partners, contractors and all others working with the Group.
-In this connection, the Supporting Service Operation as well as Planting and Manufacturing Operation have specified in respective contract requested the contractors and all others working within the areas of the Supporting Service Operation as well as Planting and Manufacturing Operation to execute the production safety and responsibility terms in contracts.
+In this connection, the Supporting Service Operation as well as Planting and Manufacturing Operation have specified in respective contract requested the contractors and all others working within the areas of the Supporting Service Operation as well as Planting and Manufacturing Service Operation as well as Planting the production safety and responsibility terms in contracts.
 This help to clarify the responsibilities of both parties in respect of the safety production, in order to protect the health and safety of those working in the Supporting Service Operation as well as Planting and Manufacturing Operation.